xauravww/xauravww-tg-userbot/readme.md

 - Reels Transfer: Transfers all Instagram reels to a Telegram channel with meta tags, allowing easy retrieval via queries.
 - High Uptime: 99.999% uptime rate and bug-free operation.
-- AI Integration: Utilizes the Google Gemini API for advanced querying capabilities.
+- AI Integration: Utilizes the Google Gemini API for advanced querying capabilities uisng `/ask <prompt>`.
-- Random GIFs: Generates random GIFs from the specified channel.
+- Random GIFs: Generates random GIFs using `/gif` from the specified channel.
-- YouTube to MP3: Downloads any YouTube video as an MP3 file by just providing the name of the song or video.
+- YouTube to MP3: Downloads any YouTube video as an MP3 file by just providing the name of the song or video `mp3 <song_name>`.
-- User ID Retrieval: Allows users to retrieve their Telegram user ID.
+- User ID Retrieval: `/userid` Allows users to retrieve their Telegram user ID.
-- Lyrics Finder: Searches and provides lyrics for songs, especially popular and foreign ones.
+- Lyrics Finder: Searches and provides `/lyrics <song_name> by <singer_name>` for songs, especially popular and foreign ones.
-- Owner Commands: Special commands like "Stop" are restricted to the owner for security.
+- Owner Commands: Special commands like `/stop <password>` are restricted to the owner for security.
-- Latency Check: Use the "Ping" command to check the bot's responsiveness and uptime.
+- Latency Check: Use the `/ping` command to check the bot's responsiveness and uptime.
-- AI Image Generation: Use the "/gen" or "/gen2" command followed by a prompt to generate an AI image.
+- AI Image Generation: Use the `/gen` command followed by a prompt to generate high quality AI images.

 ---